 Wearable technologies are also rapidly developing innovations.
 ReWalk is perhaps one of the best examples.
 ReWalk allows patients with spinal injuries or injuries preventing them from being able to walk to stand and move using motors at the hip and knee; these devices are equipped with gravity sensors that the patient can use to steer and direct themselves with weight distribution.
 ReWalk is the first of probably many exoskeletons to get FDA approval for personal use.

-If you’ve listed something in your application and/or CV, you must be prepared to talk about it with your interviewers.
-In an open-file interview, they can ask you about anything in your application.
-Even in a closed-file interview, you may still get the variant question above, which means that you should still be prepared to talk about your past work.
-Moreover, you need to be able to explain it with a non-specialist.
-While you’re likely to interview with someone in the department to which you are replying, they may still be from a very different area of specialization than the one you’ve pursued so far.
 Ensure you can break down key concepts, unpack complex jargon, and explain the things you’ve done as if you were speaking to someone with no specific knowledge in the area.
 While you’ll likely learn additional methodologies and approaches as part of your graduate education, you still need to be able to discuss your own work and interests, demonstrate the skills and competencies you’ve already started polishing, and stir your listener’s interest by demonstrating both enthusiasm and nuanced, trenchant consideration of the field and the contributions you’d like to make to scholarship (broadly defined – inside and outside of academe).

 So, most of my published research concerns the history of racism.
 Currently, I’ve been developing some ideas and responses to my colleague’s published work that essentially argues that the concept of racism couldn’t have existed for the ancient Greeks.
 However, my proposal is that the concept of racism, as we understand it in American terms, does not apply to the ancient Greek concept of race.
-It has been argued that the Ancient Greeks did not discriminate on the basis of race, but I believe there are a number of counters to that notion to warrant a significant recanting of this popular notion.

 In my developments on this topic, I make the case for what some have called a “proto-racist” conception of ancient Greek racism and discrimination.
 I don’t believe that there is much evidence, as it stands, to suggest that the ancient Greeks were discriminating against discrete groups of people who would’ve assumed a “White” identity, put in our modern terms.
-They did, for instance, attribute to groups a common characteristics that weren’t biologically determined, yet were influenced by external factors.
+They did, for instance, attribute to groups a common characteristic that weren’t biologically determined, yet were influenced by external factors.

 Here's some advice on writing your research resume:

-Graduate School Interview Question #9: What is your research interest?/What are you hoping to research?
+Graduate School Interview Question #9: What is Your Research Interest?/What Are You Hoping to Research?

 At first glance, this may not seem like a difficult question.
 Indeed, it may be one of the most obvious.
 However, at the stage of applying to graduate school, you will likely not have a clear research agenda yet, and that’s okay!
 As well, even if you do have a clear research agenda, it will almost certainly change before you finish your degree, as that is – quite simply – just the nature of research at this level.
-At this point in your education, you are about to be exposed to a wealth of “unknown-unknowns”.
-That is to say, by now, you know quite a bit, and you know enough to recognize many of your own knowledge gaps.
-However, beneath those gaps you’ve identified lurk even greater depths of knowledge – not just things you know you don’t know enough about, but those things you can’t even recognize as possible points of knowledge, due to the current limitations you’ve acknowledged.
-It’s weird and philosophical, I know (hey, you said you wanted to go to grad school, right?), but the point is that your thought will be pushed in ways you hadn’t thought possible before, and this very fact means that your research interests will likely move around over time, and your trajectory may end up rather different than you thought it would when you started.

 [Note: as this must be answered with reference to a particular field, this is written from the perspective of someone applying to grad studies in history.]

-That sense of perplexity is what led me to begin thinking about more than just the narratives, but HOW these are transmitted, accepted, challenged, etc., in the public sphere.
-That is what leaves me wanting to craft an interdisciplinary study that puts current historical studies into conversation with media studies.
-While my undergraduate degree and general interests lie with history, there is a growing body of work on the mediatization of historical narrative, and that’s where I’d like to begin my studies.
+Well, I acknowledge that there are some limits to my current knowledge, but one idea I’ve returned to again and again in my undergraduate work is the idea of historical narrative, and whose voices are dominant – or even permitted – in popular historical narratives and/or the public sphere.
 This is one reason I want to work here, with Dr. Stevenson, since she is one of the foremost scholars in this area of study.
 Her work on social media, state power, and the public sphere offers some new and interesting questions about how narrative and counternarrative arise, spread, and gain or lose legitimacy in the 21st century.

-There are two primary directions this answer could take, assuming there is something you would change (and almost everyone would change something): something you found unsatisfactory in terms of the academic institution, or something you found unsatisfactory in terms of your own performance as a student.
-If you didn’t have a strong relationship with your supervisor, if you found institutional support lacking, or something like that, this would be an institutional issue.
-Be careful here, especially if you were displeased with, or had an unfortunate encounter with, a particular individual.
 Academia is a social sphere, and there are alliances, cliques, and gossips, as there are in any social sphere.
 You don’t want to speak poorly of one professor, only to find out that they are close colleagues with your interviewer.
 So, if that thing you’d change has to do with the institution, avoid naming names and discuss why the issue was concerning or disruptive enough to leave you wishing it were different, and explain how you succeeded despite this.
 Turn it into a positive conversation about what you’ve overcome.

 At my undergraduate institution, we were a rather small department.
 While I immensely value the education I received, the courses I took, and the professors who supported me, the diversity of perspectives was not as expansive as I wish it could have been.
 I was exposed to many different ideas and perspectives, and these were certainly present among our faculty, but with only 5 core professors, I was limited in terms of the specific guidance I was able to receive.
 That said, my professors were incredibly encouraging, and two of them put me into contact with colleagues at other institutions, whose ideas they thought I might appreciate.
 We corresponded by email, and they sent me some of their syllabi and reading lists, which added supplemental material to the courses I was already taking.
 Although a wide diversity of perspectives wasn’t available to me on campus, my mentors were able to point me to resources that helped me expand my interests and follow what captured my attention.
 I look forward to the day when I’m presenting at conferences, so that I can meet these scholars and thank them in person – I don’t know if they realize just how important their insights were in fostering my passion to continue my studies.